 After the review, the chair of the public defence opens the floor to questions from the examining committee members.
 The chair then opens the floor to questions from the audience.
-The chair declares the thesis defence closed once everyone has had the chance to express themselves.
+The chair declares the thesis defence closed once everyone who wishes to speak has done so.

-The entire thesis defence process generally takes around two hours and should not exceed three hours without a break.
+The entire thesis defence process generally takes around two hours and should not exceed three hours without a break

-There is no formal dress code for the external reviewer or author.
+There is no formal dress code for the external reviewer or author of the thesis.
 The chair, who has overall responsibility for hosting the public defence, can offer advice.